skyylex/skyylex.github.io/_posts/_nsobject-internals-release-and-retain.md

 ((addr >> 4) ^ (addr >> 9)) % StripeCount
 ```

 Right shift and xor operators can be executed as a few instructions on the most of the modern CPUs, and the reminder also rather trivial.
 It means that this expression is calculated pretty fast.
 To get some overview of the statistical distribution, I used simplest simulation of unique pointers by allocating small chunks of memory in for-loop without release.
 Variable parameters were pointer values count (amount of iterations), different chunks for allocations.
 In all cases distribution was close to the discrete uniform distribution (equal or almost equal amount of matches on all positions).
-Consequently, it means that this expression is some kind of hash function.
+Consequently, it means that this expression is some kind of a hash function.